priteshgit444/priteshgit444/README.md

 - 👋 Hi, I’m @priteshgit444
 - 👀 I’m interested in Javascript
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Yadav
 - 📫 How to reach me @mailcom

 <!---